I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 CleanShot 2025-09-05 at 20.49.47@2x

-Utilizing Playwright and Browser-use, it can operate an actual web browser.
-This seems useful for information gathering and automating screen operations.
+It allows you to operate an actual web browser using Playwright, Browser-use, etc. It seems useful for information gathering and automating screen operations.

-However, there's a caution that using search engines might trigger CAPTCHA.
-The official documentation recommends using MCP tools (like Tavily) rather than browsers for general searches.
+However, there is a caution that using search engines may trigger CAPTCHAs.
+The official documentation recommends using MCP tools (such as Tavily) other than browsers for general searches.

 https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/built-in-tools-troubleshooting.html